-In addition to these curriculums our Kindergarten class is always busy with music and stories.
+In addition to this curriculum, our Kindergarten class is always busy with music and stories.

-The theme for Level 2 is “I am part of the Jewish people.”
-During the course of the school year, students will explore their relationship with the Jewish community and with God through the important lenses of Torah, Avodah, and G’milut Chasadim.
 The Torah strand draws upon the lessons in the Book of Sh’mot (Exodus) that describe the transformation of the Israelites from slaves into a people eternally connected to each other and to God.
 The Avodah strand addresses fundamental questions about our relationship with God and finding connections to God in Jewish ways.
-In the G’milut Chasadim strand, the students will learn about the Jewish concept of g’milut chasadim and how performing personal acts of loving-kindness connect us to our community.
+In the G’milut Chasadim strand, the students will learn about the Jewish concept of g’milut chasadim (loving kindness) and how performing personal acts of loving kindness connect us to our community.

-The theme of the Level 3 is “Learning for Jewish Life.”
-The goal of the Torah strand of the CHAI Curriculum Core is to enable students to draw direct connections between Torah study and their lives.
+The theme of third grade is “Learning for Jewish Life.”
+The goal is to enable students to draw direct connections between Torah study and their lives.
 This Torah curriculum is not based on the telling of Bible stories.
-Rather, it is designed to allow students to engage, at an age-appropriate level, with the treasures that Torah holds for the (and our) lives.
+Rather, it is designed to allow students to engage, at an age-appropriate level, with the treasures that Torah holds for their (and our) lives.
 We are less concerned with students’ ability to retell a particular Torah story than with a student’s ability to ground an understanding, decision, or behavior in his or her study of the text.

-The primary goal of the lessons in the Level 3 Torah strand is to introduce the children to the notion of holy living or living a life filled with k’dushah/holiness.
-The mitzvoth/commandments that are the core of Leviticus/Vayikra are rules that are designed to help us feel God in all aspects of our lives, even the seemingly mundane.
+The primary goal of the lessons in the third grade Torah strand is to introduce the children to the notion of holy living or living a life filled with k’dushah (holiness).
+The mitzvoth (commandments) that are the core of Vayikra (Leviticus) are rules that are designed to help us feel God in all aspects of our lives, even the seemingly mundane.

 Several of the lessons focus on understanding God and our relationship with God.
 Where can we find God?
 What kinds of people, places, ideas, and rituals can help us?
 What do we do when we have questions about God?
 In addition, some lessons look more closely at specific texts (Torah texts and prayers).
 Those lessons derive messages from texts that can help us connect to God and can guide our behavior.
 Students are also introduced to specific prayers that they can incorporate into their lives.

-The Level 3 G’milut Chasadim lessons explore the idea that we each have the power to make the world more holy/kadosh.
+The third grade G’milut Chasadim lessons explore the idea that we each have the power to make the world more kadosh (holy).
 In particular, students learn how to apply the messages of our texts to our actions.
-Throughout Level 3, students study in depth how they might perceive the world and God’s relationship to themselves in a holy way, how their decisions and perspective can bring holiness into their lives and the lives of others.
+Throughout third grade, students study in-depth how they might perceive the world and God’s relationship to themselves in a holy way, how their decisions and perspective can bring holiness into their lives and the lives of others.
 In this strand, lessons focus specifically on our behaviors and how even the smallest of them can tip the balance toward a holier world community.

-The Level 4 Avodah lessons begin to shift the students from a highly personal experience of worship to an understanding of formal Jewish prayer, especially (though not exclusively) within the synagogue setting.
+The fourth grade Avodah lessons begin to shift the students from a highly personal experience of worship to an understanding of formal Jewish prayer, especially (though not exclusively) within the synagogue setting.
 The goal is to complement the prayer competency training the students will be receiving in their Hebrew language studies with an understanding of our basic prayers and their meaning for us as individuals and as a faith community.
-In addition, the Level 4 lessons address the major themes of keva and kavanah in Jewish prayer.
+In addition, the fourth grade lessons address the major themes of keva and kavanah in Jewish prayer:

 These lessons introduce students to the Jewish value of g’milut chasadim—personal acts of loving kindness—as it relates to their family and friends and people they encounter in their daily lives.
 At the end of these lessons the children should have a basic understanding of some of the ways in which their relationships with others involve acts of g’milut chasadim.
 The students will be aware that they can learn about g’milut chasadim from the Torah and other Jewish sources and that they can take an active role in performing g’milut chasadim in their everyday lives.

 Fourth grade is the start to our formal Hebrew program.
 During the fall semester our fourth graders will work to increase their Hebrew reading fluidity.
 Then in the spring semester the fourth graders will transition into the self guided Hineni prayer booklets and begin to learn prayers for their bar/bat mitzvah.
-Go to our Hebrew page where you can find audio files and text.
+Visit our Hebrew page to find audio files and text.

-The Level 5 Avodah strand focuses on prayer as practice, a spiritual endeavor that, with learning and effort, can and should change the way we act in everyday life.
-With this level we continue the study of blessing units, this year focusing on the Amidah, the Aleinu, Israel prayers and blessings, and the Kaddish prayer.
+The 5th Grade Avodah strand focuses on prayer as practice, a spiritual endeavor that, with learning and effort, can and should change the way we act in everyday life.
+With this level we continue the study of blessing units, focusing on the Amidah and Aleinu, Israel prayers and blessings, and the Kaddish prayer.
 A primary goal of the curriculum for this level is to help students discover the relationship between the regular practice of prayer and our actions in the everyday world.
 As Rabbi Harvey Fields says, “Jewish prayer is meant to turn our attention to the needs, problems and concerns of others.”
-The lessons in Level 5 encourage students to see the connection between prayer as a regular practice and the behaviors we choose.
+The lessons in 5th Grade encourage students to see the connection between prayer as a regular practice and the behaviors we choose.

-The thematic thread for Level 6 is Revelation.
-In Jewish terms, Revelation refers to the experience at Mount Sinai, when we as a free people accepted the Torah and agreed to live in a covenantal relationship with the Divine: “Moses went and repeated to the people all the commands of Adonai has commanded we will do!”
+The thematic thread for 6th Grade is Revelation.
+In Jewish terms, Revelation refers to the experience at Mount Sinai, when we as a free people accepted the Torah and agreed to live in a covenantal relationship with the Divine: “Moses went and repeated to the people all the commands Adonai has commanded we will do!”
 (Exodus 24:3)